-- Preparation for the BTT is mostly independent. - By allowing a candidate to sit the BTT, the BSB will have determined that they are already at a sufficient level of professional experience/knowledge to be able to prepare independently. - However, BPP recognises the importance of being fully and properly prepared for assessments and offers additional training, including the opportunity to take formative assessments (mocks) and receive feedback.
-These are particularly valuable learning opportunities, as they provide insight as to how a candidate would have been graded in a real assessment, and feedback on how to improve before the actual assessment. - It is the aim of the Bar Standards Board and of BPP that assessments should be sufficiently rigorous to maintain the high standard of entrants to the Bar of England and Wales.
+- Preparation for the BTT is mostly independent. - By allowing you to sit the BTT, the BSB will have determined that you are already at a sufficient level of professional experience/knowledge to be able to prepare independently. - BPP recognises the importance of being fully and properly prepared for assessments, therefore training is offered to you, including the opportunity to take formative assessments (mocks) and receive feedback.
+These are particularly valuable learning opportunities, as provide insight as to how you would have been graded in a real assessment, and feedback on how to improve before the actual assessment. - It is the aim of the Bar Standards Board and of BPP that assessments should be sufficiently rigorous to maintain the high standard of entrants to the Bar of England and Wales.
 The assessments are difficult.
-In order to prepare, BPP highly recommends that candidates take advantage of the training offered.
-All BPP's training is undertaken by experienced tutors and/or practitioners, many of whom also teach and assess on BPP's Barrister Training Course. - The amount of time needed for preparation depends on the jurisdiction in which the candidate has practised, as well as the area of law in which that experience has been gained. - Most candidates spend some months preparing for the BTT. - Attending assessments with no preparation is not advisable. - The full 3 days of Advocacy training is mandatory if Advocacy is a requirement on your exemption letter. - All other training is optional, but recommended for the reasons stated above.
-You may undertake training multiple times if you wish (but you must apply and pay for training in each sit, as required). - All candidates will receive access to the Hub.
-This is an online portal for candidates.
+In order to prepare, BPP highly recommends that you take advantage of the training offered.
+All BPP's training is undertaken by experienced tutors and/or practitioners, many of whom also teach and assess on BPP's Barrister Training Course. - The amount of time needed for preparation depends on the jurisdiction in which the candidate has practised, as well as the area of law in which that experience has been gained. - Most candidates spend some months preparing for the BTT. - Attending assessments with little or no preparation is not advisable. - If you are required to take Advocacy as per your BSB Decision letter, the 3-day Advocacy Training is compulsory before attempting the Advocacy assessments. - All other training is optional, but recommended for the reasons stated above.
+You may undertake training multiple times if you wish, however you must apply and pay for training in each sit, as required. - All candidates will receive access to the Hub.
+This is an online portal and learning environment for candidates.
 Hub access will be made available as soon as possible after a full application has been made, accepted, processed and payment received.
 It is essential that candidates engage with the Hub, as it contains key information about the modules they are signed up to undertake.